AmpersandTarski/Ampersand/docs/landingpage/3-software-engineer.md

 ---
-title: For software engineers
+title: For users of Ampersand
 ---

 # How can I build an information system?
 If you want to build information systems with Ampersand, you have come to the right place.

-You can build a working prototype of your information system and run it.
+This page will help you build a working prototype of your information system and run it.

 ## Get started
 * Do the [tutorial](../tutorial-rap4)